abdelkrimkr/CodeEditor/README.md

 # CodeViewer

-**CodeViewer** is a high-performance, modern code view component for Android.
+**CodeViewer** is a high-performance code view component for Android.
 It can handle files with **over 1 million lines** while maintaining smooth, responsive performance.

 ## Features